 Most of the Himalayan regions follow the Buddhist religion.
 You will see many colorful prayer flags and Mani walls along the way.
 You can also tie one if you wish to.
 The sound of these flags flickering with the wind will give you some kind of peace and calmness.
 It is a form of paying respect to the culture by keeping your right side close to the sacred idols and objects.

 Acute Mountain Sickness (AMS)

-It is not possible to take warm water shower everyday in Nepal during trekking.
-Even if it’s available, it will be extremely expensive as there are no source of boiling or heating the water.
+It is not possible to take a warm water shower every day in Nepal during the trekking.
+Even if it’s available, it will be extremely expensive as there are no sources of boiling or heating the water.
 You can prepare yourself for a sponge bath once a week.

 Other must-have items for a trek